quynhngx/Cypress-automation-01/README.md

 ### 6/ Cypress framework
 #### 6.1/ Retrieve data from Cypress fixtures (data-driven test)
 - Cypress is providing Fixtures as a feature to drive data from external sources.
-Input data under **fixtures** folder, inside the file which can be named example.json
+Input data under **fixtures** folder, inside the example.json file.
 ```js
 {
     "name": "Potato",